 Mikoh St Thomas Top and Mikoh Croatia Bottom

 Note: Since discontinued, but it does look almost identical to the Sunset top and Kapalua bottoms.
-Also similar are the Velzyland bottoms (which I have and will add to the bottom of this Mikoh bikini review).
+The Velzyland bottoms are also quite similar.

 Mikoh Santorini One Piece